 About the disease

-This virus is often not detected until oysters start dying in large numbers.
-The trigger for mass deaths is still not understood but may be linked to climatic or environmental factors.
+The precise trigger for mass mortality events is still not well understood but may be linked to other environmental factors.

 Oyster mortalities occur quickly once infected with the virus, and losses can be up to 100 percent of stock.